 Here are a couple additional items you should look into if you just can't seem to make the temperature meet your needs.

 Consider A Zoning System

-Zoned systems, especially for 2 story (or more) homes is often the perfect, fairly low-cost solution for nearly all common heating and cooling problems.
+Zoned systems, especially for 2-story (or more) homes are often the perfect, fairly low-cost solution for nearly all common heating and cooling problems.
 Call Service Experts Heating & Air Conditioning at 305-440-1505 for a free estimate on a zoning system for your home, which can often be easily installed into your existing HVAC system.